-While staying in Valletta this spring for Blogville, I had the opportunity to take a day trip up to Gozo.
-And even though the country of Malta may seem small, there is quite a bit of ground to cover and it’s nearly impossible to see it all in a week, let alone one island in a single day.
+While staying in Malta this spring, I had the opportunity to take a day trip up to the island of Gozo.
+Even though the country of Malta may seem small, there is quite a bit of ground to cover and it’s nearly impossible to see it all in a week, let alone one island in a single day.
 After a little more than an hour-long taxi drive and a scenic crossing of the Gozo Channel by ferry, we had arrived in Gozo late morning and had to be back to the ferry terminal by 4 p.m. to get back to Valletta.
 Talk about a tight schedule!

 Whenever I have a limited amount of time in a destination, an organized tour is my sanity-savor.
 In Gozo, that happened to be the Malta Sight Seeing Tour, known locally as the green buss.
 I’m not typically a fan of touristy hop-on/hop-off buses, but this one offered a lot in a single day.
 At first, I was skeptical that we’d actually have time to get off the bus and visit places on the list.
 Turns out, my skepticism was unfounded and the tour was a pleasant surprise.
 Considering the taxi fares in Malta, it’s also a pretty great value too.